 Costs of bringing crops to harvest are inventoried when incurred.
-Such costs are expensed when the crops are sold and are recorded in agriculture cost and expenses in the Company's consolidated statement of operations.
+Such costs are expensed when the crops are sold.
 Costs during the current year related to the next year's crop are inventoried and carried in inventory until the matching crop is harvested and sold.